yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 The pbt2ptt converter will store your Trace Tables in a single file for the entire trace (whether shared or distributed memory), using the excellent HDF5 file format via the Python library PyTables [(http://www.pytables.org)](http://www.pytables.org).
 Use of the pbt2ptt Trace Tables converter requires that you have enough local storage to contain the new Trace Tables copy of the trace.

-There is currently no option to provide an output file name for the converter.
-The converter will, by default, select the name of the first of the binary trace files provided at the command line, modify it slightly in order not to overwrite the original, and use that as the output filename.
+If you do not provide an output file name for the converter, the converter will select the name of the first of the binary trace files provided at the command line, modify it slightly in order not to overwrite the original, and use that as the output filename.
 The output filenames will have a ".h5" extension in order to signify that they are a standard HDF5 file.
+It is recommended that you allow the converter to choose its own filename, or, better yet, use the supplied ptt_utils.py functionality that will rename your files to a more useful name.

 HDF5 is a very common big-data storage format, and as such the trace file may easily be read by many different languages and libraries.
 Only the Python parsec_trace_tables.py module is supported by the PaRSEC team, however.